GridProtectionAlliance/GPA-PhasorMap/docs/Settings.md

 Note that for s WMS layer the `Source` setting should point to a valid WMS server.
 #### Text
 For a text layer the source setting should point to a valid `.json` File that contains an array of Text elements.
 These Text Elements have the following fields:
-[

 * `Text`: This Field contains the text that should be displayed.
-The field supports HTML and if pointTags are included in brackets (e.g. `[Tag1:VH]) they are replaced with the value of the tag before the text is palced on the map.
+The field supports HTML and if pointTags are included in brackets (e.g. `[Tag1:VH]`) they are replaced with the value of the tag before the text is placed on the map.
 * `Latitude`: This field contains the Latitude where the Text should be placed.
 * `Longitude`: This field contains the Longitude where the Text should be placed.